apiato/documentation/docs/components/main-components/requests.md

 ### Rules {#rules}

 - All Requests MUST extend the `App\Ship\Parents\Requests\Request` class.
-- The parent extension should be aliased as `ParentRequest`.
+- The parent extension SHOULD be aliased as `ParentRequest`.
 - A Request MUST have a `rules` method, returning an array and an `authorize` method to check for authorization (can return true when no authorization required).

 ### Folder Structure {#folder-structure}